 Frontiers of Science Institute

 Calling all high school students!
-You have the opportunity to have fun and learn in an inclusive environment.
+Join FSI next summer.
+You'll have fun and learn in an inclusive environment.
 You will work with dedicated instructors and mentors who boost your self-confidence and facilitate self-discovery.
-The Frontier of Science Institute (FSI) at the University of Northern Colorado (UNC) reaches beyond the high school curriculum by introducing new scientific concepts during a six-week summer program that includes field trips, industrial visitations and seminars led by professionals from academia and industry.
+The Frontier of Science Institute (FSI) at the University of Northern Colorado (UNC) reaches beyond the high school curriculum by introducing new scientific concepts during a six-week summer program that includes a hands-on experience, field trips, industrial visitations and seminars led by professionals from academia and industry.
 There is also an opportunity to earn college credit.